 Average Cost of Pawnshops in the UK

-Exchanging valuables for a loan will typically cost between 5% and 10% per month, so expect to pay the equivalent of an APR of 80% to 200%, or more.
+Exchanging valuables for a loan will typically cost between 5% and 10% per month, so expect to pay the equivalent of an APR of 80% to 200%, or more—extremely high compared to the average APR on a credit card.
 For example, a customer who needs money pawns their gold ring (the most commonly pawned item) at a local shop.
 The pawnshop gives the ring a second-hand value of £167, offering a six-month loan of 60% of the value or £100 with an interest rate of 7% per month.